 “That's what it means to me and that's why I'm excited to be back.”

-Kevin beams when talking about his daughter, Kaylee, who plays in the tournament, and his son, Kyle, a very capable “bucket boy.”
+Kevin beams when talking about his daughter, Kaylee, who likes to play in the tournament, and his son, Kyle, a very capable “bucket boy.”

 “As a dad, I love seeing that, and I sit there and I wonder if my dad loved it as much as I do, watching me and my siblings enjoy the tournament,” Kevin said, his voice starting to crack.
 “I'm sure he did, but it's one of those things where there are all those conversations you wish you had.”